turris-cz/user-docs/docs/basics/apps/pakon.md

 application-level name (TLS SNI, TLS certificate CN or HTTP hostname).

-Big service providers (e.g. Google, Youtube, Facebook, and Twitter) use a number of different hosts and hostnames to serve their content, so **PaKon has a list of domains to merge these**: `/usr/share/pakon-light/domains_replace/`.
+Big service providers (e.g. Google, Youtube, Facebook, and Twitter) use a number of different hosts and hostnames to serve their content, so PaKon has a **list of domains to merge** these: `/usr/share/pakon-light/domains_replace/`.
 For example, instead of storing the hostname `scontent.fprg2-1.fna.fbcdn.net` PaKon simply stores `facebook.com`.
 This means that some detail is lost.
-On the other hand this dramatically **improves readability of output and reduces the amount of stored data**, which is essential for a clear representation of network traffic.
+On the other hand, this dramatically **improves readability** of output and reduces the amount of stored data, which is essential for a clear representation of network traffic.

 The data is further reduced in order to store it longer.
 Most importantly,